logaretm/vee-validate/docs/guide/displaying-errors.md

 ## Customizing the field name

-So far you only saw `{field}` placeholder used in the error messages to refer to the field, you can change that by specifying a `name` prop on the `ValidationProvider`.
+So far you only saw `{_field_}` placeholder used in the error messages to refer to the field, you can change that by specifying a `name` prop on the `ValidationProvider`.

 ```vue{2}
 <ValidationProvider